 - The creative layer.
 This is an HTML container, or shell, that sets out the font styles and picture sizes, and contains references to dynamic features, like maps and hyperlinks, that the advert requires for its functionality and its look and feel.

 - The product data feed.
 This is a spreadsheet or similar file that contains all the data about the products the retailer sells, complete with regularly updated pricing information and important additional attributes such as colour, size, brand etc, (many of these attributes are mandated by the platform owner Google, Facebook, eBay and Amazon etc and need to be heavily optimized in your product data feed for each platform).
 The product data in this feed is what drives the relevance and, therefore, the visibility of your product listings on search engines and it should be optimized thoroughly before you even consider running Local Inventory Ads.
-We’ve covered the process of optimising product feeds for Google, Facebook and various marketplaces adverts previously.
+We’ve covered the process of product content syndication and optimising product feeds for Google, Facebook and various marketplaces adverts previously

 In this article we will be focusing purely on the additional steps required to add a local inventory feed (or feeds) to dynamic product adverts to create dynamic local adverts that take full advantage of geo-targeting and click and collect.